 Similarly, the same losses $\ell$ from \cref{sec:back_ol_learn} are valid here.
 However, there is considerably more freedom to choose $\ell$ in the present inverse problem setting.
 For example, one could choose an $\ell$ with dependence on the forward map $\cG$ to promote desirable problem-adapted structure in the estimator $\widehat{\Psi}$.
 Moreover, when reconstructing solutions to inverse problems that are discontinuous, such as piecewise constant conductivity fields in EIT or permeability fields in groundwater flow \cite{de2025extension,molinaro2023neural,li2024physics}, it is beneficial to train in a metric on $\cU$ that penalizes sharp transitions less harshly.
 For instance, the TV norm and its variants are natural candidates, following on its successful introduction in the mathematical imaging community \cite{chan1998total,chan2001active}.
 Within the class of Lebesgue spaces $L^p$---whose norms are more efficient to compute in a deep learning training loop than TV norms---the $L^1$ distance is best adapted to discontinuous parameter fields \cite{boulle2024mathematical,guerra2025learning,molinaro2023neural,de2025extension}.
 In analogy with the popular relative $L^2$ loss functions used in forward operator learning, this would involve choosing $X=L^1$ in \eqref{eqn:rel_loss_output}.

 A large amount of freedom also exists when choosing how to evaluate the performance of $\widehat{\Psi}$ as a learned inverse solver.
 In view of the ERM problem \eqref{eqn:erm_ip}, the expected risk

 is a natural notion of accuracy.
 However, we cannot expect \eqref{eqn:loss_expected_risk_ip} to be small unless the noise $\eta$ is small in an appropriate sense.
-Other choices include the noise-free parameter reconstruction loss
+In statistical learning, this is addressed by instead considering the \emph{excess risk}~\cite[Sec.~2.3]{de2023convergence}.
+Other choices include the noise-free average parameter reconstruction loss